liquity/dev/README.md

 ## Expected User Behaviors

-Generally, borrowers call functions that trigger CDP operations on their own CDP.
+Generally, borrowers call functions that trigger trove operations on their own trove.
 Stability Pool users (who may or may not also be borrowers) call functions that trigger Stability Pool operations, such as depositing or withdrawing tokens to/from the Stability Pool.

 Anyone may call the public liquidation functions, and attempt to liquidate one or several CDPs.

-CLV token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value with ether.
+LUSD token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value with Ether.

 ## Contract Ownership and Function Permissions

 All the core smart contracts inherit from the OpenZeppelin `Ownable.sol` contract template.
 As such all contracts have a single owning address, which is the deploying address.

-Several public and external functions have modifiers such as `onlyCDPManager`, `onlyPoolManager`, etc - ensuring they can only be called by the respective permitted contract.
+Several public and external functions have modifiers such as `onlyTroveManager`, `onlyPoolManager`, etc - ensuring they can only be called by the respective permitted contract.

 ## Deployment to a Development Blockchain

+**TODO: Check if this is still up to date**

 The Buidler migrations script and deployment helpers deploy all contracts, and connect all contracts to their dependency contracts, by setting the necessary deployed addresses.